Ibotta App Review – Is It Legit? Is It Worth It? What’s the Catch?

 Who doesn’t want $10 for free, am I right!?

 Using this code will also add you to “my team” which will allow us to work towards team goals together.
-Don’t worry – this isn’t an MLM.
+Don’t worry – this isn’t an MLM (multi-level marketing company).
 It’s just a way to earn even bonus rebates and more cash back on the app!

 If you already have an account, you’re not eligible for a bonus and won’t be added to my team, but that’s ok.
 Go ahead and sign in to your account for these next few tips.